“A dog might as well speculate on the mind of Newton,” – Charles Darwin on God

 “We must say openly before all, that in all matters relating to our religion, the Torah, the commandments and the customs of Israel, we Jews have no one who can dictate to us, nor may any pressure be brought to bear against us.”

-In this week’s reading of the Bible, Toldot, a powerful king of the Philistines/Palestinians in what is now Gaza (sound familiar?) has been harassing Isaac by stopping up every well he digs.
-Nonetheless, Isaac continues to thrive and grow wealthier.
+In the portion of the Biblecalled Toldot, (“Generations”), a powerful king of the Philistines (Palestinians), Avimelech, in what is now Gaza (sound familiar?) has been harassing Isaac and his small tribe by stopping up every well he digs.
+Nonetheless, Isaac continues to open the wells and thrive and grow wealthier.
 Avimelech eventually “comes to Isaac” to ask for a peace treaty.

 Dedicated for SHABBAT PINCHAS 2779 to my father-in-law, Philip Oliver Richardson, Z”L”